ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 }
 ```

-Second, this example presumes that a library provides functions
+The example's functions `vectorized_axpy` and `vectorized_norm`
-requiring arrays of `float` to have 32-byte alignment.
+require their input arrays to have 32-byte alignment.

 ```c++
 template<size_t byte_alignment>